'Samurai Jack' long-awaited final-season trailer isn't for kids

 "Aku's grasp chokes the past, present and future," the trailer reveals, and it looks like Jack will have a tough fight through the bleak, violent landscape.
 Still, he has hope, "It always seems bad at first," Jack notes in the preview.
 "But then, I find a way."

-The new limited series will come to Cartoon Network's Adult Swim block on March 11.
+The new 10-episode series will come to Cartoon Network's Adult Swim block on March 11.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.